siriwarwick/book/README.md

-This is the GitHub page for the upcoming book "Exploring University Mathematics with Python" by Siri Chongchitnan.
+This is the GitHub page for the upcoming book "Exploring University Mathematics with Python" by Siri Chongchitnan (Springer, 2022).